todd-skelton/Credible/README.md

 }
 ```

-6. Inject your identity class into a controller to use it.
+6. Inject your identity class into a controller to use it to get the current user.
 ```csharp
 [Route("api/user")]
 [ApiController]